-Sony has quickly become one of the most popular brands for mirrorless interchangeable lens cameras.
+Sony is one of the most popular brands for mirrorless interchangeable lens cameras.
 Their e-mount format covers both APS-C (crop) and full-frame sensor sizes, both of which are great for shooting landscape photography.
 This article covers the best Sony e-mount lenses for landscape photography in both crop and full-frame formats.

 Sony E-Mount APS-C Lenses